Zoomicon/GridSlice/README.md

 # GridSlice
-.NET Library and Application for slicing an image into multiple ones forming a grid
+.NET Library and Application to slice an image into 9 image cells using a grid